MicrosoftDocs/power-automate-docs/articles/desktop-flows/work-queues-manage.md

 ## Create a work queue

-To view the list of work queues, you have either created or that 's been shared with you:
+To create a work queue:

 1. Go to [Power Automate](https://make.powerautomate.com/) and sign in with your credentials.
 2. On the left menu, select the **Monitor** section.
 3. Select **Work queue (preview)** and select the **+ New work queue** button.
 4. In the **New work queue** side-panel, enter a **name** for the work queue.
 5. (Optional) Enter a **description** for the work queue.
-6. (Optional) Enter a default lifespan for work queue items in the **Item default time to live (in minutes)** field.
+6. (Optional) Enter a default lifespan value for work queue items in the **Item default time to live (in minutes)** field.
    > [!NOTE]
    > If you set a **default time to live** for a work queue, any item you add to the queue without an explicit expiration date will be given an expiration time based on that default value.
 So, if you set the default time to live to 30 minutes, then an item added at 2:00 pm will automatically be given an expiration time of 2:30 pm.
 If that item hasn't been processed by the time its expiration time comes around, it will be skipped over for all following dequeuing requests.